Dynamic Resource Allocation

 Scheduling

-In contrast to native resources (CPU, RAM) and extended resources (managed by a device plugin, advertised by kubelet), the scheduler has no knowledge of what dynamic resources are available in a cluster or how they could be split up to satisfy the requirements of a specific ResourceClaim.
+In contrast to native resources (CPU, RAM) and extended resources (managed by a device plugin, advertised by kubelet), without structured parameters the scheduler has no knowledge of what dynamic resources are available in a cluster or how they could be split up to satisfy the requirements of a specific ResourceClaim.
 Resource drivers are responsible for that.
 They mark ResourceClaims as "allocated" once resources for it are reserved.
 This also then tells the scheduler where in the cluster a ResourceClaim is available.

 ResourceClaims can get allocated as soon as they are created ("immediate allocation"), without considering which Pods will use them.
 The default is to delay allocation until a Pod gets scheduled which needs the ResourceClaim (i.e. "wait for first consumer").